microsoft/CloudAdoptionFramework/govern/AzureGovernanceVisualizer/README.md

 Please feel free to contribute.
 Thanks to so many supporters - testing, giving feedback, making suggestions, presenting use-case, posting/blogging articles, refactoring code - THANK YOU!

-Thanks Stefan Stranger for providing me with his AzGovViz outputs executed on his implementation of EnterpriseScale.
+Thanks Stefan Stranger (Microsoft) for providing me with his AzGovViz outputs executed on his implementation of EnterpriseScale.
 Make sure you read Stefan´s Blog Article: <a href="https://stefanstranger.github.io/2020/08/28/EnterpriseScalePolicyDrivenGovernance/" target="_blank">Enterprise-Scale - Policy Driven Governance</a>

+Thanks Frank Oltmanns-Mack (Microsoft) for providing me with his AzGovViz outputs executed on his implementation of EnterpriseScale (see latest [__demo__](#demo)).

-Special thanks to Tim Wanierke, Brooks Vaughn and Friedrich Weinmann (Microsoft)
+Special thanks to Tim Wanierke, Brooks Vaughn and Friedrich Weinmann (Microsoft).

+Kudos to the <a href="https://www.tablefilter.com/" target="_blank">TableFilter</a> Project Team!

 ## AzAdvertizer

-Also check <https://www.azadvertizer.net> to keep up with the pace on Azure Governance capabilities such as Azure Policies, Policy Initiatives, Policy Aliases, RBAC Roles and Resource Providers including operations.
+Also check <https://www.azadvertizer.net> - AzAdvertizer helps you to keep up with the pace by providing overview and insights on new releases and changes/updates for Azure Governance capabilities such as Azure Policy's policy definitions, initiatives (set definitions), aliases and Azure RBAC's role definitions and resource provider operations.